Ryan Knight (American football)

 Ryan Knight (born c.
-1966) is a former American football running back.
+1966) is an American former football running back.
 After a standout career at Rubidoux High School in Riverside, California, Knight had a mediocre college football career for the USC Trojans.
+He was the 1983 USA Today High School Football Offensive Player of the Year.
 He is the older brother of Sammy Knight, who played twelve seasons in the National Football League.